juju/docs/src/en/tools-charm-tools.md

-  provide output at varying levels of severity. `I` is informational - these are things a charm could do but don't currently. `W` is a warning - these are items that violate charm store policy or have an adverse affect on tools in the juju ecosystem. `E` is an error - these are items that are major and will result in a broken charm.
+  provide output at varying levels of severity. `I` is informational - these are things a charm could do but don't currently. `W` is a warning - these are items that violate charm store policy or have an adverse affect on tools in the Juju ecosystem. `E` is an error - these are items that are major and will result in a broken charm.
 Any charm with a Warning or Error will not pass charm store review policy.
 The charm store itself will not accept a push that has an error.